Vehicle properties

 • When planning with a hard restriction, the courier's shift never exceeds the hard_max_duration_s value.

-If you use both restrictions, the hard one can't be less than the soft one.
-By default, max_duration_s is 2 days, and hard_max_duration_s is 30 days.
+If you use both soft and hard restrictions for max_duration_s and max_working_duration_s, the hard one can't be lower than the soft one.
+By default, max_duration_s and max_working_duration_s are set to 2 days, while hard_max_duration_s and hard_max_working_duration_s are set to 30 days.

 Example 1